 Before any application can be considered either for appointment as a new authorised examiner or to upgrade endorsements on your existing appointment as an authorised examiner you must:

-- provide evidence of recently passing (within the last 12 months) the Motor Driving Instructor Road Law Theory Test at a Service SA Customer Service Centre
+• provide evidence of recently passing (within the last 12 months) the Motor Driving Instructor Road Law Theory Test at a Service SA centre

-- provide a current copy (not more than three months old) of a police check
+• provide a current copy (not more than 3 months old) of a police check

-- provide evidence of successfully training five novice drivers to pass a VORT and supply the verifiable details on a training return form (89.0 KB PDF)
+• provide evidence of successfully training 5 novice drivers to pass a VORT and supply the verifiable details on a training return form (89.0 KB PDF)

 Applicants to be authorised examiners must also: